gurvinder-singh-yadav/alchemist-case-study-1/README.md

 ## Demo

-You can view the live demo of the project [here](https://case-study-1-three.vercel.app/).
+You can view the live demo of the project [here](https://vercel.com/gurvinders-projects-c0feffd4/case-study-1).

+Additionally, you can watch a video demonstration of the project on YouTube [here](https://youtu.be/LK5SH2zKtOs).

 ## Problem Statement